 8. Immerse yourself in the style and history of the bonsai tree.
 The art form is taken to new heights at the Pacific Bonsai Museum, a free, open-air museum.

 9. Climb the Port of Tacoma's observation deck to watch loading cargo ships.
 While you're there, take a free tour of the Port of Tacoma to learn about the history of the port and all its activity.

-10. Walk, rollerblade or cycle along the two-mile Ruston Way Promenade, Tacoma's premiere waterfront drive.
+10. Walk, rollerblade, or cycle along the two-mile Ruston Way Promenade, Tacoma's premier waterfront drive.

 14. Experience history through remarkable manuscripts and documents on display at Karpeles Manuscript Museum.

-18. Explore two miles of shoreline by walking the Bridge to the Beach at Chamber's Creek Properties in beautiful University Place.
+18. Explore two miles of shoreline by walking the Bridge to the Beach at Chamber's Creek Regional Park in beautiful University Place.

 19. Walk the path around the 2015 U.S. Open Golf Course, Chambers Bay.
 Take in the rolling hills and the gorgeous waterfront.